Carl de Boer, PhD, PLEng

 Ishika Luthra

-Ishika is a Masters in Bioinformatics student co-supervised by Dr. Sara Mostafavi.
+Ishika is a PhD student in Bioinformatics.
 She graduated from Simon Fraser University with a Bachelors of Applied Science in Biomedical Engineering in 2018.
 She is currently working on using CNN models to predict cell type specific motifs using single cell ATAC sequencing data.
 Her interests include yoga, baking and hiking.

 Syed Asfar Lathif Salaudeen